Dvd-Znf/Solar_Tracking_Software/README.md

 The workspace provided is configured for _Vscode_ on _Linux_ using _avr-gcc_ and _Arduino extension from Microsoft_.
 The board config is set to _Arduino UNO_ and Serial Port is on _`/dev/ttyACM0`_
 You should delete and reconfigure config files stored under `.vscode` using the Arduino extension if you are on a different environment.
-*Warning:* Untested on Arduino IDE, weird things might happen if you try to open this workspace.
+*Note:* Also tested on Arduino IDE, so it should be fine, but weird things might still happen anyway.

 ## Credit:
 Blog post providing initial information and instruction for dual-axis solar tracking: [Original Blog Post](https://www.instructables.com/Simple-Dual-Axis-Solar-Tracker/)